-We are delighted to be welcoming you all back to nursery during the course of next week commencing Monday 20th July 2020.
+We were delighted to welcome you all back to nursery during the week commencing Monday 20th July 2020.

 The name of your child’s cohort, the staff who are caring for them, the room the cohort is situated in and the days attended are noted in the header of this email.